 Presentations: Much of the class will consist of students presenting their journal and class work to each other.
 You will be expected to do your share in this.
 Much of the time I will rely on volunteers to make presentations.
 This makes it possible for you to present the work about which you feel most confident.
 But the fact that so much of your understanding depends on this participation means that you must volunteer on a regular basis.
 Don't assume that because others volunteer, you (or your grade) are off the hook.
 I may also assign presentations ahead of time or call on students randomly.
-Presentations should be at least as well prepared as written work.
+Some presentations will be less formal, but formal presentations should be at least as well prepared as written work.
 Like written assignments, presentations will be given a grade for mathematical content and a grade for the form and quality of the presentation.
-Each presentation will be worth 20 points, and you will be responsible for doing at least two (at least one of which must be a proof).
+Given the size of the class, each student will likely only have time for one formal presentation.
+However, this requirement may increase depending on our movement through the material.
+The formal presentation will be worth 20 points.